Acorn TV: Programming

 Acorn TV offers a combination of new and classic mysteries, dramas, comedies, and documentaries.
 The service licenses content from producers and distributors including ITV, Channel 4, BBC Studios, All3Media, DRG, ZDF, and Content Media.

 Original programming

 Because its parent company, RLJ Entertainment, has a 64% stake in Agatha Christie Limited, the licensing arm of the Christie estate, Acorn TV was able to offer the United States premieres of the final episodes of Agatha Christie's Poirot in summer 2014, BBC co-production Partners in Crime in September 2015, and The Witness for the Prosecution in 2017.

 RLJ Entertainment also owns all rights to Foyle's War, allowing Acorn TV to offer the United States premiere of the final season in 2015.
 Subsequent original series include Agatha Raisin, Close to the Enemy, The Level, Striking Out, Queens of Mystery, Dead Still, and Ms Fisher's Modern Murder Mysteries.
-On October 20, 2020, it was announced that the series Dalgliesh will premiere in 2021.
+On October 20, 2020, it was announced that the series Dalgliesh would premiere in 2021.